If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 St. Andrews Preservation Trust Museum

 The St. Andrews Preservation Trust Museum is another excellent free Scottish Museum.
-The Museum is in a beautiful 17th Century home featuring exhibits from the past in Fife.
+It is in a beautiful 17th-century home in Fife, featuring exhibits from the past.

-Out the back are award-winning gardens and outhouses with more information on how people lived a hundred or more years ago.
+Out the back are award-winning gardens and outhouses, which provide more information on how people lived a hundred or more years ago.

 Hours

-The museum is now closed for major redevelopment and will reopen in 2025.
+The museum is now closed for major redevelopment and is expected to reopen sometime in 2025.
 You can still view some of the museum’s narratives and collections through our Pop-Up exhibition.
 Click here for more information.

 St. Andrews Castle